 Engineering and program management support help NAVAIR keep warfighters safe and costs controlled

-With thousands of aircraft in its fleet and tens of thousands more in weapons systems, the U.S. Navy requires continuous testing and maintenance.
+With thousands of aircraft in its fleet and tens of thousands more in weapons systems, the U.S. Navy requires continuous testing and maintenance of flight management, weapons, and control systems.
 SAIC’s expertise in engineering and program management helps the Naval Air Systems Command test these systems to ensure the Navy is ready to face any challenge.

 The sky isn’t the limit

-Flight testing is necessary to check systems and perform maintenance and updates across many different types of naval aircraft – from C-130s to F/A-18 Hornets and V-22 Ospreys.
-Our engineers make sure aircraft systems communicate critical information such as positions of each aircraft in the air, ensuring airspace safety.
+Flight testing is necessary to check systems and perform maintenance and updates across many different types of systems and naval aircraft – from C-130s to F/A-18 Hornets and V-22 Ospreys.
+Our engineers make sure aircraft systems communicate critical information such as positions of each aircraft in the air and also when those aircraft land, ensuring airspace safety.

 Full life-cycle support

 Flight testing is just the start.
 With our more than 35 years’ experience to NAVAIR, we continue to advance engineering capabilities to support the entire life cycle of naval aircraft and weapons.
 The SAIC Product Support Center in Indianapolis, for example, performs design, engineering, and systems integration of embedded software and electronics, including sensors, for aircraft armament systems.
 In addition, we develop and build test equipment for missile launchers and bomb racks, as well as inspect, repair, modify, and overhaul those armaments.

 “In a rapidly changing environment, we keep our technology always a step ahead of our adversaries” said Mark Pilling, SAIC program manager.

 "At Indianapolis, we take bomb racks that are 20 to 25 years old and modernize them through integration of new electronics to make them even more reliable," added Mike Szostak, program VP.
 "All of these systems have to work the first time and be 100 percent reliable."